-At the time of this writing and may of 2019, your best bet for monetizing with H&M is to join either Viglinks (5.95% commission) or Skimlinks (N/A%).
+At the time of this writing, your best bet for monetizing with H&M is to join either Viglinks (5.95% commission) or Skimlinks (N/A%).
 The way these services work, they will convert any H&M link on your site into an affiliate link for you.

 They are essentially middlemen that have access to the H&M affiliate program.
 I would outreach to them to figure out if the program is active and how it is performing before investing a lot of effort promoting H&M.

 I used some SEO software to conduct keyword research on the H&M website.

 Below, I extracted 1,000 of their top-performing organic keywords with H&M branded search queries filtered out.
 This will help you figure out some content ideas and themes if you want to drive traffic to H&M products.

 The term “chunky knit cardigan” has a somewhat small search volume of 1,700, but a keyword difficulty of zero.
 If you are trying to do SEO, and you have a new website, or just want to compete for low difficulty keywords, this could be a good keyword to start with.